ayeo144/Global-News-Feed/backend/README.md

 Backend service of application.
 Depends on ETL (ELT) service to create data resources for application.

+### Tips for writing code in Go

+* If you want any variables/functions in one package to be exposed and available for use in another package, you must begin their name with an uppercase letter otherwise they will be undefined when you import them into another package.

 ### Useful command-line snippets for Go

 Creating a new module: